Codearick/Rohan-s_Resume/README.md

 - [Email](rohan.gautam650@gmail.com)

 ## About Me
-- A passionate and skilled software developer with a strong foundation in Core Java and web technologies.
+- A passionate software developer with a foundation in Core Java and web technologies.
 I enjoy building web applications using modern frameworks like React and constantly seek opportunities to enhance my skills and contribute to innovative projects.
+Currently pursuing a Masters in Computer Application (MCA) from Online Sikkim Manipal University.
+Enthusiastic about learning and applying new technologies to solve real-world problems.